aaronaanderson/pedal/docs/STFT.md

 ## Handling the Input Stream

-There seems to exist to differening methods to efficiently handle the input stream.
+I can think of two methods to efficiently handle the input stream.
 The input can be windowed then stored, or the windowing can occur all at once just before analysis.
 Windowing before storing is a bit more straightforward to look at, but is memory bound (requires overlap * fftSize floats just for the inputStream).
 Handling the windowing just before analysis and only storing unaltered input releaves this memory burden, and does not scale exponentially with (fftSize * overlap).

 ### Windowing Before Storing